Welcome to our updated shootout of the Best Electric Guitars in 2023!

 If you ask me, the Yamaha Pacifica 112V is an easy recommendation for beginners on a budget.
 And if you’re a classic rock shredder or metalhead, you should consider one of the superstrats from Ibanez, Jackson, or Schecter.

-If you’re after popularity and historic importance, the Fender Stratocaster probably has that title.
+If you’re after popularity and historical importance, the Fender Stratocaster probably has that title.
 It’s the guitar that changed the guitar industry.
 In fact, without the Strat, we might not have more than half of the guitars listed above.

 Anyways, these were some of the best electric guitars you’ll find in the market today.